DarthFeiwante/bibtex/README.md

 2) Any number of bibliographic files *.bib (Mendeley is useful tool for building of those files)

-Output - library_new.bib file, containing bibliographic information about sources used in *.tex files that given as input
+Output - library_new.bib file, containing bibliographic information about sources used in *.tex files that given as input only

 Program is executable only